-Many businesses were shaken up when they got to know about the legal litigations that were filed against their companies.
+Many businesses were shaken up when they got to know about the legal litigation that were filed against their companies.
 These numbers kept on surging to an appalling level and why shouldn’t they when nearly 20% of the people in America are having disability of some kind or the other are being excluded from web accessibility.
 This raised an alarm among the business enterprises who realized the need for accessibility to save their companies from the intricate lawsuits and also presented an opportunity to reach a wider audience.

 There are no enforceable legal standards at present in the USA.
 However, Americans with Disabilities (ADA) standards published by the Department of Justice have been striving to make the websites and other digital assets accessible to everyone including people with disabilities.
 In addition to ADA, the federal, state, and local government websites must comply with Section 508 regulations.